mhzed/bna/readme.md

     - circular require is supported, even in browser.
     - sourcemap files will be properly fused as well.
     - bna tries to detect the binary modules (.node files): it will copy them to where the generated js is
-    - yes it's kind of like [browserify](http://browserify.org), but
+    - yes it's kind of like a simpler version of [browserify](http://browserify.org)
-        * fuse does not inject implementation of nodejs APIs for running in browser
-        * though you can use "fuse" browser javascript files:  organize your code using module/require, and then fuse all code into a single file to be embedded in HTML.
-But this is not the main goal for 'fuse'
-    - fuse aims to transform your awesome nodejs app into a single js file, makes it easier to obfuscate/distribute your code.
+    - fuse-able code must require constant string package names, dynamic require will be ignored (but spits warnings)

 ## Installation